tonomoshia/guidelines-resources/who_we_are.md

 - Hack nights

 ### Membership
-To date WWCode has 10,000 members spanning 13 countries and we are launching a new meetup group in a new city every week.
+To date WWCode has 13,000 members spanning 14 countries.

 ### Empowerment
 WWCode is a professional community for women in tech.
 We provide an avenue for women to pursue a career in technology, help them gain new skills and hone existing skills for professional advancement, and foster environments where networking and mentorship are valued.